epam/edp-admin-console/documentation/add_autotests.md

 8. In the **Autotest Code Language** field, select the Java code language (specify Java 8 or Java 11 to be used) and get the default Maven build tool OR add another code language.
 Selecting **Other** allows extending the default code languages and get the necessary build tool, for details, inspect the [Add Other Code Language](add_other_code_language.md) section.

-9. The **Select Build Tool** field can dispose of the default Maven tool or can be changed in accordance with the selected code language.
+9. The **Select Build Tool** field can dispose of the default Maven tool, Gradle or other built tool in accordance with the selected code language.

 10. All the autotest reports will be created in the Allure framework that is available In the **Autotest Report Framework** field by default.
 Click the Proceed button to be switched to the next menu.